-- Apply the parking brake and put the gear selector in P. - Take out the jack, lug wrench, the tool for removing the plastic covers on the wheel nuts, the towing eyelet and the wheel cover removal tool (certain models only) stowed under the floor of the trunk.
+- 1. Apply the parking brake and put the gear selector in P. - Take out the jack, lug wrench, the tool for removing the plastic covers on the wheel nuts, the towing eyelet and the wheel cover removal tool (certain models only) stowed under the floor of the cargo area.